varigence/docs/bimlflex/user-guide/installing-upgrading-bimlflex.md

 ## Detailed Steps

-The following detailed steps walks through the installation of BimlFlex
+The following detailed steps walk through the installation of BimlFlex

 ### Download the BimlFlex installer